luoqinpei/luoqinpei.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Qinpei Luo (In Chinese: 罗钦培), and you can just call me Sheldon.
-I am a senior year undergraduate student from School of Electronics Engineering and Computer Science, Peking University, where I am now pursuing my Bachelor's degree of Science.
-I am now advised by [Dr. Boya Di](https://ele.pku.edu.cn/dzxxen/info/1023/1583.htm) from School of Electronics, Peking University.
-My major interest lies in AI for wireless communications, including reinforcement learning, meta learning and so on.
-I am also interested in emerging technology in 5/6G like reconfigurable intelligent surfaces.
-I am looking forward to combining AI and wireless communication in the future development of new technology of AR/VR, IoT, UAV and so on.
+I am a first year PhD student in the department of Electrical and Computer Engineering in the University of California, San Diego.
+I am now advised by [Dr. Xinyu Zhang](http://xyzhang.ucsd.edu).
+My major interest lies in mobile computing and wireless networks, especially the implementation of machine learning on these topics.

-**I will be graduating from Peking University next July 2024, after that I will join Dr. Xinyu Zhang's group at University of California, San Diego in September, where I will be pursuing a Philosophy of Doctor degree.**
+Previously, I earned my Bachelor's degree in Electronics Information Engineering from School of Electronics Engineering and Computer Science, Peking University, where I am honored to be advised by [Dr. Boya Di](https://sites.google.com/view/boya-di/homepage) from School of Electronics, Peking University.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.